FindMySchool LogoFindMySchool

 The most recent inspection outcome is Good overall, with particular strength noted in behaviour and leadership.
 Academic outcomes show the combined expected standard measure slightly above the England average, with scaled scores in reading, maths and GPS at 104, 103 and 104 respectively.

 Applications are coordinated through Lincolnshire County Council for September entry.
-For September 2026 entry, the published county dates show admissions opening on 17 November 2025 and closing on 15 January 2026, with offers released on 16 April 2026.
+Check the current published county dates for the application opening date, closing date and offer date.

 In the provided admissions results for primary entry, the school is marked oversubscribed, with 44 applications for 19 offers.
 That indicates more than two applicants per place in that year, so families should assume competition for places.